Public-Health-Scotland/R-Resources/posit_package_manager.md

 ## Purpose

-This document aims to offer guidance to users on the [Posit Package Manager](https://posit.co/products/enterprise/package-manager/) application, including a brief introduction to what Posit Package Manager is, how a user might interact with the application and a summary of its benefits.
+This document aims to offer guidance to users on the [Posit Package Manager](https://posit.co/products/enterprise/package-manager/) application, including a brief introduction to what Posit Package Manager is, how a user might interact with the application and highlight some of its features.

 ## Extending the funtionality of R and Python